KatamariJr/gorm.io/pages/docs/advanced_query.md

 ## FindInBatches

-Query and process records in batch
+Query and process records in batch.

 ```go
 // batch size 100